Seal Pup Rescue at Farne Islands

-Every winter hundreds of Grey Seal pups are born on the Farne Islands, off the coast of Northumberland.
-These adorable little pups are born with a thick coat of white fur and normally stay with their mother on the islands for up to a month.
+Farne Islands is host to hundreds of Grey Seal pups during the winter. off the coast of Northumberland.
+Seal pups are born with a coat of white fur and stay with their mother for up to a month.

 Last week the British Divers Marine Life Rescue (BDMLR) rescued a pup at St Mary’s Island in Whitley Bay with an abscess.
 The seal has been named Barry and could be tracked back to the Farne Islands thanks to his markings.

-He has been moved to the Marine Rescue Centre at Blue Reef Tynemouth where he is recovering from his injuries.
+He has been moved to the Marine Rescue Centre at Blue Reef Tynemouth whilst he recovers from his injuries.
 The Staff and volunteers who run the centre aged him at around 3 weeks old.
 At this age he should be still on land feeding from his mother.
 So he is extremely lucky to survive the 40 mile trip at sea.

 Terry Mckeone, Head of Seal Rescue at Blue Reef Tynemouth said “We are happy to say that Barry is doing very well.